SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

 - For a trade-off we can forgo the trylock after few tries and just get locks and hold onto them.
 - Try locks are allowed to spuriously fail; So if this becomes a problem then add more layer of try lock to check again.
 - For ordering operations, a good way can be the number of conflicts.
 - For rows with the same symmetric commutavity just merge them as one.

+## Good for systems with :
+- Large data items
+- Good commutavity
+- Defined sub-transactions
+- Dependent transactions
+- Kernels requiring control